 Helpful information for Oklahomans from wheat fields to city streets.

 The heat of summer can be a busy time for many farming and ranching operations.
-As you work in the heat and sun, follow these tips to help ward off heat-related illnesses and injuries for you and your team.
+As you work in the heat and sun, follow these heat safety tips to help ward off heat-related illnesses and injuries for you and your team.
 Farming and ranching are important, and we want to help you stay safe doing what you do best.

 When working outdoors in warm climates, OSHA recommends wearing light-colored, loose-fitting and breathable clothing.
 Additionally, covering up by wearing long-sleeved shirts and long pants can help protect you from the sun’s harmful rays.
 Wearing a wide-brim hat and sunglasses that block 99% to 100% UVA and UVB radiation could also protect your face and eyes while working.

 Taking 15-minute breaks in a cool, shady area at least every two hours while working can help decrease the risk of heat-related illness and fatigue.
 You could use an outbuilding nearby or the air-conditioned cab of your truck.
 It could also be helpful to schedule strenuous and demanding tasks in the early morning hours or late evening hours, when the temperature isn’t at its hottest.

 Remember to take time during your workday to drink water and eat sustaining foods/snacks.
 The CDC recommends drinking one cup of water for every 15 to 20 minutes of moderate activity.
 Ensuring you’re hydrated throughout the day could lower your risk of heat exhaustion, and it can power you up to continue safely getting work done.
 As for snacks, consider having fresh fruits, vegetables and salted items to help boost energy and balance electrolytes.